 In my dream, Rachel and I are going somewhere close to Grandpa Miller’s homestead.
 The road is blocked by strange bridges.
 We cannot get the car across.
 Then, we are at the house.
 It isn’t Grandpa’s house but an unknown one.
 A very beautiful young woman, Y.C.S is in the house.
 I can hear her talking to my mother about New Age and saving the young people from something or other.
 I am outside or in a closet but I can hear part of the conversation.
 Then I am on the other side of the bridge and a man comes and steals our dog, Rascal.
 The dream ends.

 The dream brings to my consciousness my fears of “New Age” beliefs.
 The Teachings of the Inner Christ would most definitely be considered New Age.
-So, the dream comes to show me, my dream ego, that I am keeping my views in the closet and just beginning to recognize that I have one intellectual belief system and another unconscious belief system.
-Bringing the two together requires crossing over the bridge of consciousness, bringing old beliefs out of the closet as it.
-The dog is representative in ancient symbolism of healing.
+So, the dream comes to show my dream ego that I am keeping my views in the closet and just beginning to recognize that I have one intellectual belief system and another unconscious belief system.
+Bringing the two together requires crossing over the bridge of consciousness, bringing old beliefs out of the closet as it were.
+The dog is representative healing in ancient symbolism. of healing.
 There is much written about dreams of animals, especially dogs and snakes as healing symbols.
 Rascal is the name of our border collie.
 Some aspect of me, unknown to me, is trying to steal my ability to follow my instinct, my intuitive right action, my inner intuition, my instinct, my dog.
 Dreams are the language of the soul, symbolism.
-I am reminded, or warned not to allow the material world, conscious thought, the intellect, the ego to steal the blossoming new life, the growth of the inner child toward wholeness and individuation.
+I am reminded, or warned not to allow the material world, conscious thought, the intellect, the ego to steal the blossoming new life, the growth of my inner child toward wholeness and individuation.

 This dream has many more gifts to bring.
 I recall my inner voice telling me so clearly “I would rather that you doubt than be blinded by your certainty!”

-I now know that the bridge and the inability to get the my car (auto meaning self) across from the world of my grandfather to “another world” where there is a beautiful feminine inside the “house”, may be my own holding on to old beliefs.
+Holding on to old beliefs is symbolized by bridge and the inability to get my car (auto meaning self) across from the “old” world of my grandfather to “another world” where there is a beautiful feminine inside the “house.”
 The beautiful young woman may be an aspect of my inner world and spirituality.
 Y.C.S may be symbolic of the beauty of the spiritual home that awaits if I have the courage to cross the bridge, follow my intuition.
-In dream work and mythology, dogs may indicate healing as in The Porch of Aesculapios and the Hippocratic oath.
+In dream work and mythology, dogs often indicate healing as in The Porch of Aesculapius and the Hippocratic oath.
 There is a good deal to this dream that eluded me 25 years ago.
-It reminds me that writing and revisiting dreams leads to merging the multitude of layers in one dream.
+It reminds me that writing and revisiting dreams might lead to merging the multitude of layers in one dream.